taenaive/tae-celery-test/readme.md

-# Celery Test Play
+# Celery FastAPI Test Play

-This project shows you how to do celery in python
+This project shows you how to do celery and FastAPI in python

 ## Installation